swspafomdeqgh72/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back and analyze the issue, breaking it down into smaller, more manageable tasks.
 Use logical thinking and creativity to come up with innovative solutions.
 Practice debugging and testing your code, ensuring that it functions as intended.
 Finally, don't be afraid to ask for help or advice from others in the community, learning from their experiences and knowledge.

+# 2024-01-14
+- "Today's programming wisdom is to embrace the power of abstraction.
+Abstraction allows you to encapsulate complexity, making your code more manageable, reusable, and maintainable.
+It's about writing clean, modular code that hides unnecessary details and exposes clear interfaces.
+Always strive to elevate your thinking from low-level implementation to high-level design, which aligns with the SOLID principles.
+Remember, 'Make it work, make it right, and then make it fast'—in that order."

+In essence, the core of today's programming wisdom lies in understanding that clarity, simplicity, and effective use of abstractions are key to creating resilient and scalable software systems.